/* Rambling Owl addition to remove page titles from blogs */

 A morning full of seals ....

-I was shifted from slumber at 07:30a.m.
-I immediately scanned the rocks with my binoculars, but they appeared bereft of seals.
-There were lots of rocks - in fact; rocks seemed to have grown in number overnight - but no seals.
-It didn't help that my binoculars appeared to have developed a problem since I'd last used them.
-Looking through them was like looking through the eyes of somebody who had recently been severely concussed.
-It made me a little nauseous to use them.
-Instead of a crisp, three-dimensional image with depth and clarity I was seeing three of everything through frosted glass.
-How my binoculars managed three images with only two lenses I am at a loss to explain, as I am also unable to convey to you how they made everything I viewed appear smaller through them.
-Using them seemed to transport me three quarters of a mile further inland.
-I checked to see whether I was holding them the wrong way round - an error I am more than capable of - but this wasn't the case.
-I inspected them and found that one of the barrels housing the lens had become askew.
-I tried to manipulate it back into alignment.
-This performance continued for several minutes and began to severely test my patience.
-No matter which way I coaxed, forced and finally wrenched they still presented me with the viewing option of the genetically impaired.
-I finally employed the highly technical tactic of smacking the thing vigorously against the wall and, of course, it did the realignment job perfectly and they gave me no more trouble for the rest of the week.
-I fixed myself some of my 'bananridge' for breakfast and on my return to the lounge, Jo was peering through binos, too.
+I was shifted from slumber at half past seven and immediately scanned the rocks with my binoculars.
+They appeared bereft of seals.
+There were lots of rocks — in fact, rocks seemed to have multiplied overnight — but no seals.
+This might have been more troubling had my binoculars not appeared to have developed a significant problem since I'd last used them.
+Looking through them was like looking through the eyes of someone who had recently been severely concussed.
+It made me a little nauseous.
+Instead of a crisp, three-dimensional image with depth and clarity, I was seeing three of everything through frosted glass.
+How my binoculars managed three images with only two lenses I am at a complete loss to explain, as I am also unable to explain how they made everything appear smaller than it was through them.
+Using them seemed to transport me three-quarters of a mile further inland.
+I checked whether I was holding them the wrong way around — an error I am entirely capable of — but this wasn't the case.
+One of the barrels had become askew.
+I tried to coax it back into alignment.
+This performance continued for several minutes and began to severely test my patience, and no amount of coaxing, forcing, or finally wrenching made any difference.
+I eventually employed the highly technical tactic of smacking the thing vigorously against the wall, which did the realignment job perfectly and gave me no further trouble for the rest of the week.

 "I can see some seals," he said, mildly.

-It turns out that the extra rocks I thought I'd noted earlier had tails and whiskers.
+The extra rocks I had noted earlier had tails and whiskers.
 We watched them for a while.
-This proved to be a wholly unremarkable experience and I released the breath that I discovered I'd been holding for the past three minutes and found that my dizziness and pounding head began to lessen straight away.
+This proved to be a wholly unremarkable experience.
+I released the breath I discovered I had been holding for the past three minutes and found that my dizziness and pounding head began to lessen immediately.

-Be that as it may, I kept going back to them throughout breakfast and it was great to have them on the doorstep.
-I noticed that they had a curious way of reposing with their heads and tails curled into the air.
-From a distance they looked like dried-up slugs.
+I kept returning to them throughout breakfast, because having them on the doorstep was genuinely pleasing regardless of their dynamic limitations.
+I noticed that they reposed with heads and tails curled into the air simultaneously, so that from a distance they looked like dried-up slugs.

-After I'd eaten, I did some maintenance on my feet.
-It was really just a matter of putting fresh plasters over the heel area.
-Yesterday's plasters had been rubbed and ground into roll-ups and hung on only by one end, so I pulled them off.
+After breakfast I did some maintenance on my feet.
+Yesterday's plasters had been ground into roll-ups by a day's walking and clung on by one end, so I pulled them off and applied fresh ones.
 Mark walked by, limping.

 "Still sore, then?"

-"My hip hurts, too."
-I tensed, hoping that he wasn't going to add this to my 'must see' list.
-"But the funny thing is - my knee is better!" he added, brightly.
-Bod reckoned that Mark's hip was hurting as a consequence of making allowances in his gait, when his knee was playing him up and of doing that all day.
+"My hip hurts too," he added.
+I tensed, hoping this wasn't going to be added to the must-see list.
+"But the funny thing is — my knee is better!" he brightened.
+Bod reckoned the hip was a consequence of Mark compensating for the knee all day and altering his gait without noticing.
 It sounded about right.

 We left the house at 09:20a.m and drove up to Tayinloan.
 We were at the stage of the week when the morning drive wasn't a long one from our base at Muasdale.
 Indeed, tomorrow's walk would take us level with Muasdale, albeit on the other side of the peninsula at Carradale .